Shift3/boilerplate-client-react/wiki/Boilerplate-Features.md

 ### Sentry

-The boilerplate is configured to use Sentry, an error logging service Shift3 uses (and loves).
+The boilerplate is configured to use Sentry, an error logging service.
 It just needs the Sentry DSN added to the environment variables.
 It can support different DSNs for different environments.
 It also keeps track of which environment is being logged, and the client version number.

 ### Terraform for AWS sandbox deployments